trantntran/FightingCode/README.md

-# Team FightingCode Repository
+# FightingCode's Team Repository

-This is a repository for the CoderSchool ML Tonga Class Week 1.
+This is a repository for the CoderSchool ML Tonga Class Week 1.s

 ## Teammembers:
 Tobias Becher